-When someone threatens to call their lawyer, he or she could very well have a lawyer "on retainer."
-To have a lawyer on retainer means that the client pays a lawyer a small amount on a regular basis.
-In return, the lawyer performs some legal services whenever the client needs them.
+When someone threatens to call “their” lawyer, it likely means that they have a lawyer "on retainer."
+To have a lawyer on retainer means that you – the client – pay a lawyer a small amount on a regular basis.
+In return, the lawyer performs specific legal services whenever you need them.

-Retainers are most useful for business that need constant legal work, but do not have enough money to hire a lawyer full-time.
+Retainers are most useful for businesses that need constant or semi-recurring legal work but do not have enough money to hire a lawyer full-time.
 This could include services like ensuring regulatory compliance, document review, or representing the business in employment or contract disputes.
 Also, individuals who are likely to need a lot of legal work, typically people with a higher net worth might, want to keep a lawyer on retainer.

 If having a lawyer on call sounds appealing, stop and think about your legal situation first.
 Retaining an attorney might be a smart decision, or it could be a waste of money.
 Ask yourself:

 - Check your insurance policies.
 Most insurance policies, including auto and homeowner's insurance, will pay for an attorney should you be involved in an accident.
 If this is so, there is no need to pay an attorney as additional insurance against these lawsuits.

 Finally, don't be confused by the terms "retainer" or "retainer agreement."
 Generally, these are not the same as having a lawyer "on retainer."
-When a lawyer is "retained," that means that someone has hired her, and the money paid to the attorney is known as the retainer.
+When you “retain” a lawyer, that simply means that you are hiring them, and the money you paid to the attorney is known as “the retainer.”
 The agreement signed when someone hires an attorney is called the retainer agreement.

 Have a Clear Representation Agreement